 A spontaneous intrathecal CSF leak is uncommon.
 It occurs in 0.05% of the population.
 A spontaneous leak is usually associated with congenital structural abnormalities or connective tissue diseases (e.g., Marfan’s syndrome or Ehlers-Danlos syndrome).

 A breach of the dural membrane may be intentional or accidental depending on the circumstances.
 The highest frequency of accidental punctures occurs in young females during the perioperative delivery period in conjunction with an epidural placement.
 Ruptures associated with diagnostic procedures may present with headache and are usually seen in pediatric or geriatric patients.9

 The dural sac creates a fluid-filled space that surrounds the brain, is continuous throughout the spine, and ends at the level of the mid-sacrum.
 This space contains approximately 150 mL of CSF.
 The CSF is constantly secreted and recycled by reabsorption.
 More detailed information regarding the CSF can be found in Chapter 142.

 PDPH development is still a subject of discussion in terms of its etiology.10 There are many theories for the PDPH.
-One theory is the loss of CSF at a higher rate than it is produced.11 This results in a ...
+One theory is the loss of CSF at a higher rate than it is produced.11 This results ...